 - 6 Philips Sonicare

 How to brush a child’s teeth properly

 Regardless of the type of toothbrush you choose, it’s only as good as the way you or your child use it.
-Get your child into good brushing habits when they are young and they will hopefully continue them for life, minimizing their chances of developing dental cavities, gum disease and other oral health problems.
+Get your child into good brushing habits when they are young and they will hopefully continue them for life, minimising their chances of developing dental caries, gingivitis (gum disease) and other oral health problems.

 Your child will need help or supervision with tooth-brushing until they are seven or eight years old.
 Start when their first teeth come through and follow these tips to help make sure they’re brushing properly: